ibm-cloud-docs/databases-for-postgresql/read-replica.md

 ![List of replicas attached to a leader](images/replica-after.png)

-### Checking Replication Status

-Replication status is not automatically monitored, you have to monitor replication.

-You can check the replication status of a read-only replica with `psql`, but only from its leader.
-[Connect to the leader deployment with `psql`](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql) using the [admin credentials](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).
-Once you are connected run either
-- for PostgreSQL version 10 and above `SELECT * from pg_stat_replication;`
-Or
-- for PostgreSQL version 9.x and below `SELECT * FROM get_pg_stat_replication();`

 ## Provisioning a read-replica

-UI, click **Create Read Replica**.
+You can provision a read-only replica from the leader's _Settings_ panel by clicking **Create Read Replica**.
 The source instance is automatically filled in.
 The read-only replica's name is auto-generated in the _Service Name_ field, but you can re-name it freely.
-You can choose the region to deploy the it in, and it's initial memory allocation.
+You can choose the region to deploy it in, and it's initial memory allocation.
 Disk size is automatically calculated from the size of the leader deployment.
 The read-only replica is automatically provisioned with the same version as the leader.

 If you use [Key Protect](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-key-protect), BYOK is supported only when provisioning from the CLI and API.
 Otherwise the read-only replica is encrypted with a generated key.
-{. :tip}
+{: .tip}

 ### Provisioning through the API or the CLI